rodydavis/signals.dart/website/src/content/docs/guides/persisted-signals.md

 }
 ```

-Now when we run the app and make changes, if we close the app and reopen it, the changes will persist.
+Now when we run the app and make changes, if we close the app and reopen it, the changes will persist offline.